Skip to main content

 {attachment_count}Number of attachments

-{attachment_1_filename}Filename of the first attachment
+{attachment_filename}Full filename of the first attachment (alias: {attachment_name})

 {attachment_1_mime}MIME type of the first attachment (e.g. application/pdf)